- About the School

 To be considered for admission to the MA in History programme, an applicant will normally possess a primary degree result of Second Class Honours Grade 1 (2H1) primary degree (or equivalent) in History, or a cognate/suitable subject (normally in the Arts, Humanities, Social Sciences or Law).
 For North American students a cumulative GPA of 3.3 is normal.

 Candidates who hold a primary degree in History or a cognate/suitable subject with a Second Class Honours Grade II (2H2) will also be considered (normally in the Arts, Humanities, Social Sciences or Law), as will those with a GPA between 2.7 and 3.2.
 These applicants will be requested to provide additional information, documentation, samples of work and/or be interviewed by a Selection Committee.

 In exceptional circumstances, professional experience in a relevant and related field (e.g. working in publishing, journalism, the heritage industry, archives etc.) may be accepted as compensating for the absence of an undergraduate degree awarded at a grade lower than 2H2.
 Admission of such applicants will be subject to the approval of the College of Arts, Celtic Studies and Social Sciences.

 All applicants whose first language is not English are required to sit either an IELTS test or a recognised equivalent test.
 The minimum requirement is an IELTS score of 6.5, with no individual section lower than 5.5.
 Further information on English language requirements can be found at http://www.ucc.ie/en/study/postgrad/how/

 How to Apply

-Please note you will be required to answer specific additional/supplementary questions as part of the online applications process for this programme.
-A copy of these additional/supplementary questions are available to view here: CKE44AdditionalQuestions
+Please note you will be required to answer specific additional questions as part of the online applications process for this programme and provide a research proposal and writing sample.

 The School of History may ask applicants to provide letters of reference when considering applications.